pure-data/pure-data/README.txt

 If you download and unpack Pd, you will also find the Manual locally in the file "doc/1.manual/index.htm".

-Linux (or FreeBSD): In some Linux installations you can download Pd via "apt-get install puredata" or "dnf install puredata"; otherwise you can download the source and compile it as described in INSTALL.txt.
+On certain Linux distributions, you can acquire Pure Data by using package managers such as "apt-get install puredata" or "dnf install puredata."
+Alternatively, if these methods are not applicable, you have the option to obtain the source code and compile it by following the instructions outlined in the INSTALL.txt file.

 Apple macOS: Pd binaries are distributed as a "tar.gz" file.
 The web browser will probably download this archive into your Downloads folder.
 Double click